anorak6435/jam0003/Propal/README.md

 ## (5) labeling packages
 on the forklift there is a label maker that can generate a label to put on the package currently on the forks.
-The label will be destroyed the moment the package is *wasted*.
+The label will be destroyed the moment the package is *"wasted"*.
 When the program asks to move to the label, the forklift moves to the storage location linked to the label.